 Godzilla also sparked 32 further Japanese films (produced by Toho), 3 Hollywood films (and one more to come in 2021), along with a plethora of novels, comic books, video games, TV shows, and even a hit single for Blue Oyster Cult.

-This article is the complete guide to Godzilla monsters featured in the films.
+This article chronicles the Godzilla monsters featured in the films.
 We’ve broken the list down into the various Godzilla film eras, including the 3 American films.
-Each of the Godzilla monsters will be discussed once under the era of films for which they first appeared.

 Godzilla, or Gojira in Japanese, was created in World War II and served as a metaphor for nuclear weapons in the original film.